NEW: The number of missing and unaccounted for rises to 176 from 108

 To help with the effort, California is sending 18 urban search and rescue personnel to Washington, California Gov. Jerry Brown said late Monday.

 The landslide covered about a square mile and was caused by groundwater saturation tied to heavy rain in the area over the past month.
-It affected Oso, with a population of about 180, and Darrington, a town of about 1,350.
+It affected the towns of Oso, a remote community of about 180, and Darrington, a town of about 1,350.

 Dave Norman, a Washington state geologist, said the landslide was about 4,400 feet wide with a wide debris field.